I spent the winter waiting to visit this park. “Melt snow, MELT!”

 And a 43-year old.
 “Climb higher!
 HIGHER!!”

 It’s pretty hard to impress my older kid.
 He’s been to a couple of playgrounds.
 So it’s got to be really good.
 And he didn’t want to leave.
 Score.

 The park itself is beautiful.
 There’s the Human Rights Walkway with its plaques commemorating men and women who have worked for human rights.
 (Read the sign to your kids, it’s important.)

 Near the walkway is the impressive Shalom Bloom Sculpture Garden which features stunning bronze animal sculptures along a meandering path.

-There are also baseball fields, the chalet (with wheelchair accessible washrooms), the picturesque pond where you can rent pedal boats during the summer (see hours and rates in the image posted below), and a colourful splash pad.
+There are also baseball fields, the chalet (with wheelchair accessible washrooms), the picturesque pond where you can rent pedal boats during the summer (see hours and rates in the image gallery), and a colourful splash pad.